 Art Nouveau artists wanted to erase the distinction between major and minor arts.
 They aimed at unifying all art, centering it around man and his life.
 Therefore architecture, which has a direct influence on man's life, was the central art on which every skill is naturally integrated.
 Other main crafts/arts not related to architecture are placards and jewelery, with jewelery taking women as its center.
 Some art historians like to speak of an Art Nouveau style (as they would talk about Gothic, Roman, Baroque styles) as a decorative style which took its inspiration from nature and women, with this artistic period ending at the first world war.

 Since we have so many artists in this community, I want you to know that this community is very artist friendly.
-If you have any work; past or present, which is germane to the community subject, please feel free to post it here.
-I am not adverse to original artwork, gallery links, auction listings, questions, written articles, anything pertaining to the topic or spirit thereof.
-This does not only include artwork, but period crafts and clothing as well.
+If you have any work; past or present, which is germane to the community subject, please feel free to post it here (original artwork, gallery links, auction listings, questions, written articles, period clothing), anything pertaining to the topic or spirit thereof.

 While I am very grateful to anyone who posts in here, I must ask that if an image is "too large" (I'll trust your judgment; say, 600 pixels) or you have multiple large images to post, please use an lj-cut.

-If you need something to shrink your pictures, you can try a free program called "Irfanview."
-I have linked to it here.
+If you need something to shrink or edit your pictures, you can try a free program called "GIMP", located here.

-Please be cordial to one another, or I invite you to leave.
-Some of the kindest things we choose to say to one another are things which we choose never to say.
+Please be cordial to one another; some of the kindest things we could say to each other are things which we choose never to say.

 If you post in your first language, you must include an English translation as well. Если Вы публикуете на русском Вы языке необходимо включить перевод на английский язык, а также.
 (If you post in the Russian language, you must include an English translation as well.)